 In late September/early October, this event in Tarfaya remembers the colonial French airmail service that stopped here, and its most famous pilot, the writer Antoine de Saint-Exupéry.
 Planes pass through en route from Toulouse in France to Saint Louis in Senegal.

-Nuits sonores Tanger
+Nuits Sonores Tanger

 Tangier shows as the city that always moves with times, with its new cutting-edge electronic music festival.

-Around the Immouzzer des Ida Outanane waterfalls in the High Atlas foothills, villagers climb into the trees to shake olives from the branches.
+Around the Imouzzer des Ida Outanane waterfalls in the High Atlas foothills, villagers climb into the trees to shake olives from the branches.
 In Taliouine, a festival celebrates the saffron harvest, and you can see locals picking the flowers.